terrynsun/WebGL-Fragment-Shader-Profiler/README.md

 1. Download this git repository:
     `git clone https://github.com/terrynsun/WebGL-Fragment-Shader-Profiler.git`.
 2. Go to `chrome://extensions` and enable Developer Settings (top right corner).
-3. Click "Load unpacked extension" and select `profiler_chrome` from this repo.
+3. Click "Load unpacked extension" and select `src` from this repo.
 4. Find a WebGL app to play with!
 The extension will show itself as an icon in the bottom left.